niarm/drlnd_abgaben/p3_collab-compet/Report.md

 Multiple Agents where used (The MultiAgent-Environment has 2 collaborating Agents) The Agents pushed their observations into a shared Replay Buffer, what dramatically increases the exploration ability of the Algorithm.

-Every 20 Time-Steps, the Agents take 10 learning steps.

 #### 3. Hyperparameters
 The Agents was trained with the following Hyperparameters:

-- BUFFER_SIZE (Replay-Buffer): 1000000
+- BUFFER_SIZE (Replay-Buffer): 500000
-- BATCH_SIZE (Batch lenght of Replay-Buffer Experience): 256
+- BATCH_SIZE (Batch lenght of Replay-Buffer Experience): 128
 - GAMMA (Discount Factor): 0.99
 - TAU (Soft-Update Parameter): 0.001
 - LR_ACTOR (Actor Learning Rate): 0.0001
-- LR_CRITIC (Critic Learning Rate: 0.001
+- LR_CRITIC (Critic Learning Rate: 0.0003
 - WEIGHT_DECAY (L2 Loss Weight Decay): 0